Plain English Breakdown

 - Requires school districts to maintain a record of all requests for interdistrict transfers.

-- Requires school districts to document how these requests are handled (accepted or denied).
+- Requires school districts to keep records about how these transfer requests were handled.

-- Requires school districts to send this information to the Superintendent by June 30 each year.
+- Requires school districts to submit this information to the Superintendent by June 30 each year.

 Who It Names or Affects